ERS Trustee Elections and Appointments

-This year, state employees and retirees will elect one employee member to serve as their member advocate.
+This year, state employees and retirees will elect one state agency employee/retiree to serve as their member advocate.

-- preferred electronic method, through a link on the ERS website or through an email link to the voting portal.
-ERS will send the email on or around May 7.
-(This option is available to eligible members and retirees with an up-to-date and active email address on file with ERS.)
+- electronically, through a link on the ERS website or through a personalized email link to the voting portal.
+ERS will send the email link on or around May 12.
+(This option is available to eligible members and retirees with an up-to-date and active email address on file with ERS as of Jan.
+31, 2023.)
 Voting electronically is convenient and secure, and saves money for ERS.
 It also decreases the chance of errors that could cause a ballot to be invalid.

-Remember: Do not submit a paper ballot AND vote electronically.
-If ERS receives duplicate votes from you, we will only count the first vote received.
+Remember: Voters must not submit a paper ballot AND vote electronically.
+If ERS receives duplicate votes from an individual, we will only count the first vote received.

 The candidate receiving the most votes will be certified as the new trustee-elect.